luqmanbarry/regional-dr-with-aws-efs/README.md

 Disaster ranges from mistakenly deleting data to an entire cloud region or critical service within that region being down.
 There are many commercial and freemium solutions offerings around this business need.

-In the event of a disaster, one question customers often ask is "How do I make sure business can resume as quickly as possible with the least amount of downtime and data loss".
+In the event of a disaster, one question customers often ask is “How do I make sure business can resume as quickly as possible with the least amount of downtime and data loss?”.
 This article attempts to demonstrate an approach to solving this problem in a manner that is low-cost yet effective; using static volume provisioning with RedHat OpenShift on AWS (ROSA) and AWS EFS.

+In the grand scheme of disaster recovery, replication of persistent volumes data alone is incomplete when we take a holistic view of all other services applications need to interact with to fully function.
+For example, one application may need to communicate with a third-arty vendor API, a data store service such as AWS RDS, an application running on a VM…etc. Some if not all of the other critical dependencies need to be taken into account when designing a regional DR plan.

 The solution works best for workloads with storage performance requirements that can be satisfied with NFS.

 This solution may be applied to any of the following scenarios:

 - Data protection
 - Application migration